miller79/spring-boot-benchmark/README.md

 - plain - Builds without any customization
 - aot - Builds with AOT enabled
 - cds - Builds with CDS enabled
-- aot+cds - Builds with CDS and AOT enabled
+- aot-cds - Builds with CDS and AOT enabled
 - native - Builds with native enabled

 Once the application is built, the script will run the application ten times with the following settings: